vista-art/fragmentcolor/docs/api/scene/camera/set_aspect.md

 # Camera::set_aspect

-Update the perspective camera's aspect ratio (width / height) in place.
+Update the camera's aspect ratio (width / height) in place.
 The projection matrix recomputes and propagates to every shader the Camera was added to, plus the Pass-level camera snapshot the renderer reads for transparency depth-sorting — no need to drop and recreate the Camera handle.

 Typical use: window-resize handler.
 On `WindowEvent::Resized`, call `camera.set_aspect(width as f32 / height as f32)` and the next frame